VivekNandimandalam/NeuraltalkAi_Project/README.md

 📌 Overview

-NeuralAI2 is an end-to-end automated invoice processing system built on n8n .
+NeuralAi is an end-to-end automated invoice processing system built on n8n .
 It integrates Telegram, Upstage OCR, Google Sheets, Google Drive, and custom logic to streamline invoice management.